Everything Needs Power: An Overview of the Leading Technologies

 The Edge: These three advancements – IoT, 5G, and Smart Cities – are data-centric and eventually connected to a data center.
 These data centers, however, are not the variety that make the headlines.
 No multi-megawatt leviathans of the industry here.
 Rather, they are less glamorous closets, pods, or containers that are situated close to the point on the network that the data itself is generated.
 This proximity to the data has given rise to the term ‘edge computing.’.
 It is the way that data is processed before the workload eventually makes its way back to a core data center facility.

 AI: Once at the core facility, the data hits servers in a new way that uses technology and software to make sense of the array of information that is being processed.
-The promise of Artifical Intelligence, or machine learning, is the use of algorithms to predict trends, identify issues, and improve the work that data does for us.
+The promise of Artificial Intelligence, or machine learning, is the use of algorithms to predict trends, identify issues, and improve the work that data does for us.
 AI is not only used to improve the digital experience, but it is also being used to improve the reliability and operability of data centers themselves through improved analytics.

 In the next blog in this series, Server Technology will take all of the players introduced here--IoT, 5G, Smart Cities, Edge Computing, and AI--and discuss how they are connected with one another and to Servertech PDUs.